veeso/pavao/README.md

 ## License 📃

-Pavão is licensed under the MIT license.
+Pavão is licensed under the GPLv3 license.

 You can read the entire license [HERE](LICENSE)